JordyAaldering/Big-Data/docs/assignment03.md

     )
 ```

+If you're running this code you might notice that it completes unexpectedly quickly.
+This is because Spark is lazily evaluated, which means that expressions are only evaluated when their resulting values are needed.
+Up until this point we have not yet requested any results, so the values of, for instance, `lines2d` have actually not been computed yet.

-let's see if we did that correctly by printing the first few lines.
-To check if we split words correctly we will place commas in between each element.
+Now we'll change that; let's see if `lines2d` looks as expected by printing the first few lines.
+We should see the original lines of the text without special characters and with commas in between all words.

 ```scala
 lines2d.take(10).map(